Canonical metrics on holomorphic Courant algebroids: The twisted Hull-Strominger system

 We can use Proposition \ref{prop:Strominger} to find some first interesting families of solutions of \eqref{eq:twistedStromhol} by application of existence results for the Hull-Strominger system.
 When $G = \{1\}$, the system \eqref{eq:Stromhol} reduces to

 which is equivalent to the metric $g = \omega(\cdot,J\cdot)$ being Calabi-Yau, that is, with holonomy of the Levi-Civita connection contained in $\SU(n)$ \cite[Cor.
 4.7]{IvanovPapadopoulos} (see also \cite{grt}).
-Thus, in this case $X$ must be K\"ahler and, by Yau's solution of the Calabi Conjecture \cite{Yau0}, the solutions of \eqref{eq:Stromexact} are parametrized by the cone of K\"ahler classes in $H^2(X,\RR)$.
+Thus, in this case $X$ must be K\"ahler and, by Yau's solution of the Calabi Conjecture \cite{Yau0}, the solutions of \eqref{eq:Stromexact} are parametrized by the cone of K\"ahler classes in $H^{1,1}(X,\RR)$.

 When $G \neq \{1\}$, following \cite{GF2} the solutions have a very different flavour depending on whether the complex dimension $n$ of the Calabi-Yau is one, two, or higher.
 For $n =1$, any hermitian metric is K\"ahler, and the solutions of \eqref{eq:Stromhol} are parametrized by a K\"ahler class on an elliptic curve $X$---corresponding to a flat metric on $X$---and a polystable bundle over $X$.
-For $n =2$, the solutions of \eqref{eq:Stromhol} are given, up to conformal rescaling of the hermitian form $\omega$, by a Calabi-Yau metric $\tilde g$ on $X$ and a holomorphic bundle over $X$ satisfying \eqref{eq:pic0}, which is polystable with respect to the K\"ahler class of $\tilde g$ in $H^2(X,\RR)$ (see Section \ref{subsec:1stexamples}).
+For $n =2$, the solutions of \eqref{eq:Stromhol} are given, up to conformal rescaling of the hermitian form $\omega$, by a Calabi-Yau metric $\tilde g$ on $X$ and a holomorphic bundle over $X$ satisfying \eqref{eq:pic0}, which is polystable with respect to the K\"ahler class of $\tilde g$ (see Section \ref{subsec:1stexamples}).
 In complex dimension three or higher the theory goes beyond the realm of K\"ahler geometry and the examples become more scarce.
-We refer to \cite{GF2} for a detailed discussion about this case.
+Despite the fact that there are recent new constructions of solutions of the Hull-Strominger system, to the present day the existence problem in the critical dimension $n = 3$ is widely open.
+We refer to \cite{Fei,GF2,GF4,PPZ2} for a detailed discussion about this case.

-\begin{remark} Any Calabi-Yau metric $g$ can be regarded as a solution of \eqref{eq:Stromhol} with $G = \SL(n,\CC) \times \SL(n,\CC)$ by considering $\theta^h$ to be the reducible connection given by the product of two copies of the Chern connection of $g$, on the fibre product of two copies of the bundle of holomorphic frames of $X$.
-These particular examples, known as \emph{standard embedding solutions} in the literature, will be studied in more detail in Section \ref{subsec:deformstemb}. \end{remark}
+\begin{remark} A Calabi-Yau metric $g$ can be regarded as a solution of \eqref{eq:Stromhol} with $G = \SL(n,\CC) \times \SL(n,\CC)$ by considering $\theta^h$ to be the product of two copies of the Chern connection of $g$, on the fibre product of two copies of the bundle of holomorphic frames of $X$.
+These examples, known as \emph{standard embedding solutions} in the literature, will be studied in more detail in Section \ref{subsec:deformstemb}. \end{remark}

-Despite the fact that there are recent new constructions of solutions of the Hull-Strominger system for $n = 3$, to the present day the existence problem in this critical dimension is widely open.
-The following conjecture by S.-T. Yau is one of the main open problems in this topic \cite{Yau2}.
-Even though the original conjecture is formulated in the language of holomophic vector bundles, for our convenience we state here a straightforward generalization to the case of principal bundles adapted to Definition \ref{def:Strom}.